tony-waters/tony-waters.github.io/_posts/2026-04-11-setup-kind-cluster.md

 referencegrants.gateway.networking.k8s.io      2026-04-11T20:41:16Z
 ```

 There is still no actual Gateways yet though.
-So we now apply a Gateway manifest:
+So we need a Gateway manifest:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1